-The GMM strain of S. cerevisiae in this application is MT748 and carries the expression plasmid pMT742.
+The GMM strain of S. cerevisiae in this application is YAK729.6 and carries the expression plasmid pAK729.6.16D.

-The purpose of the genetic modifications that resulted in S. cerevisiae MT748was to produce a strain of S. cerevisiae for the large-scale production of precursors of human insulin.
+The purpose of the genetic modifications that resulted in S. cerevisiae YAK729.6 was to produce a strain of S. cerevisiae for the large-scale production of a precursor of human insulin.
+Relative to its predecessor MT748, this strain expresses the insulin precursor more efficiently, and it lack the gene for ampicillin resistance.

 There are no indications that the central metabolism of this strain is changed relative to its QPS predecessor.
-The triose phosphate isomerase gene that is inactivated in the recipient itself is restored in the GM strain due to its carriage on the plasmid.
+The triose phosphate isomerase gene that is inactivated in the recipient is restored in the GM strain due to its carriage on the plasmid.